MangoSalad/simple-bitcoin-invoices/README.md

 * BtcWallet golang wallet implementation by BtcSuite for maintaing balance ledger.
 Communication with websockets with TLS.
 * Btcctl for manual testing over cli.
 * Client is ReactJS frontend for issuing and viewing invoices.

+## Technologies Used
+* Go for backend.
+* ReactJS for frontend.
+* Protocol Buffers for messaging.
+* Docker for deployment.

 ## Implementation Decisions
 grpc server can stand alone as a backend to the frontend or for other clients.